TThomasV/CU-Panopto-Downloader/README.md

 # CU-Panopto-Downloader
-Downloads lecture videos from the panopto platform
+Downloads cardiff uni lectures from panopto
+-Only works on windows right now (will probably remain that way) -Works on python3.4+
+-Requires selenium (python -m pip install selenium)